kaliflowerx3/ZoltriTWserver/rules.md

 3. Other discord server links are OK as long as they're not for other minecraft servers

 :bookmark_tabs: Greifing :bookmark_tabs:
-We play on a modded server, so preventing all forms of grief is impossible.
-I have instead opted to *log* what happens on claims.
-I log the use of certain items and entry into claims you aren't trusted on, and a few others.
-However, if you were offline for 14 days, and 30 people walked into your claim and used wands/other stuff, it is nearly impossible for me to figure out who did it.
-In addition, these logs get lengthy, even thought there's just 1 line of text per event.
-Because of these reasons, griefing WILL NOT be acted upon (rolled back/refunded) or investigated if the window in which it occurred is more than 7 days not inclusive (that means >7 days not >=7 days).
-It sucks, but I can't spend hours of my time looking through 16k lines of text.
+Griefing WILL NOT be acted upon (rolled back/refunded) or investigated if the window in which it occurred is more than 7 days not inclusive (that means >7 days not >=7 days).

 As always, if you have ANY questions, feel free to PM me!
 And please do so BEFORE doing something questionable, not after.